idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/thm_example.md

 !media media/porous_flow/2D_thm_compare_seff_tt_fig.png caption=Comparison between the PorousFlow result and the analytic expression derived by LaForce et al. for the effective hoop stress (Eq.
 (A3) in [!citet](laforce2014b)).
 The small discrepancy at the borehole wall is due to the finite resolution of the MOOSE model, where stresses are evaluated at finite-element centroids instead of at nodes. id=seff_tt_cf_fig

+## Acknowledgement

 The authors wish to acknowledge financial assistance provided through Australian National Low Emissions Coal Research and Development [ANLEC R&D](https://anlecrd.com.au).
 ANLEC R&D is supported by Australian Coal Association Low Emissions Technology Limited and the Australian Government through the Clean Energy Initiative.

+## A chemically-reactive, elastic reservoir

+[Another page](thmc_example.md) describes how the model of this page may be extended to include geochemical reactions in the reservoir.

 !bibtex bibliography